Security & Data Protection.

 Platforms & Infrastructure

-Claude is used to assist with document review, analysis, drafting, and research.
+The AI platform is used to assist with document review, analysis, drafting, and research.
 All AI-generated output is reviewed and verified by a qualified NED principal before delivery.
-Claude accelerates the work; Jon’s expertise and judgment makes it reliable.
+AI accelerates the work; NED’s expertise and judgment makes it reliable.

-NED uses Claude’s Projects feature to maintain a dedicated, isolated workspace for each client engagement.
-Your documents and conversations are contained within your project — not accessible to or viewable by any other client.
+NED uses the platform’s project workspace feature to maintain a dedicated, isolated workspace for each client engagement.
+Your documents and conversations are contained within your workspace — not accessible to or viewable by any other client engagement.

 Encryption

-All files stored on Box are encrypted at rest using AES 256-bit encryption and in transit using TLS 1.3 (falling back to TLS 1.2).
-Box employs a key-wrapping strategy that applies an additional layer of 256-bit AES encryption to the keys themselves.
-Box is FIPS 140-2 certified, confirming its cryptographic modules meet federal standards.
+All files are encrypted at rest using AES 256-bit encryption and in transit using modern TLS.
+The platform applies an additional cryptographic key-wrapping layer to the encryption keys themselves.
+Cryptographic modules are FIPS 140-2 certified, confirming they meet federal standards.

 Access Controls

-Box uses a zero-trust architecture with single sign-on (SSO), multi-factor authentication (MFA), and role-based access controls.
+The platform operates on a zero-trust architecture with single sign-on (SSO), multi-factor authentication (MFA), and role-based access controls.
+NED configures folder-level permissions per engagement.

 Compliance Certifications

-Box holds certifications including SOC 1, SOC 2, ISO 27001, HIPAA, FedRAMP, PCI DSS, and FINRA SEC 17a-4.
-Data is hosted on Google Cloud Platform infrastructure with redundant primary and backup storage — files are replicated automatically at the time of upload.
+The platform holds certifications including SOC 1, SOC 2, ISO 27001, HIPAA, FedRAMP, PCI DSS, and FINRA SEC 17a-4.
+Files are replicated automatically to a backup facility at time of upload, with active-active data center redundancy and point-in-time recovery.

-NED’s email is hosted on Microsoft 365 through GoDaddy, a high-security business email platform backed by Microsoft’s enterprise infrastructure.
+NED’s email is hosted on a major cloud productivity platform on a business subscription tier with a Data Processing Agreement in place.
 All email accounts are protected by multi-factor authentication.

 Encryption

-Microsoft 365 automatically encrypts all messages sent within NED’s organization.
-For sensitive communications to external recipients, upon client request, NED can use GoDaddy’s Advanced Email Security (powered by Proofpoint), which encrypts outbound messages end-to-end in transit.
-Encrypted messages are accessible only to verified recipients via a secure link.
+Messages sent within NED’s organization are encrypted automatically.
+For sensitive communications to external recipients, enterprise-grade email encryption is available upon client request; encrypted messages are accessible only to verified recipients via a secure link.

 Threat Protection

-Advanced Email Security includes anti-phishing protection, malicious attachment scanning, spoofing quarantine (blocking messages that appear to originate from NED’s domain but do not), and spam filtering.
-NED has enabled Microsoft Security Defaults, which enforce MFA across all accounts and block legacy authentication protocols that are a common vector for credential attacks.
+Inbound and outbound mail pass through enterprise threat protection including anti-phishing, malicious-attachment scanning, spoofing quarantine (blocking messages that appear to originate from NED’s domain but do not), and spam filtering.
+Tenant-level security baselines enforce MFA on all accounts and block legacy authentication protocols that are a common vector for credential attacks.

 Compliance

-Microsoft 365 maintains compliance certifications including SOC 1, SOC 2, ISO 27001, HIPAA, and GDPR.
-GoDaddy’s Advanced Email Security is included on all NED Microsoft 365 plans.
+The platform maintains compliance certifications including SOC 1, SOC 2, ISO 27001, HIPAA, and GDPR.

 NIST Data Classification — What We Accept